marios-gnk/monte-carlo-simulation/README.md

 - Comparison of proposal efficiency
 - Custom implementation of the Box-Muller algorithm
 ![ ](figures/normal_from_boxmuller.png)
-- Runtime benchmarking using the `microbenchmark` package, to compare the three implementations
+- Runtime benchmarking using the `microbenchmark` package to compare the three implementations

 ### 5. Beta Distribution via Accept-Reject Sampling